 You can reduce your cat’s shedding and thus the amount of dander they send into the air with regular baths and brushing.
 Try to do both at least once a week.

 Here are some steps you can take to reduce the amount of dander in your home.

 - Keep your cat out of the bedroom.
 It may be hard to break the habit of sleeping with your cozy cuddler, but dander in the bed is bad news for allergy sufferers.
 You may also want to think about banning your cat from other rooms or pieces of furniture that you occupy frequently.

 - Clean your house!
 Sweep, mop, and use a vacuum with a HEPA filter that will capture microscopic particles.
 You can also use an air purifier to clean the air -- look for one that will capture hair and small dust particles.

 - Clean yourself!
 Always wash your hands after petting a cat.
 You should also avoid touching your face or eyes after contact.

-- Limit the amount of carpeting in your home, as carpeting is a magnet for dander and can be difficult to thoroughly clean.
+- Limit the amount of carpeting in your home, as the carpeting is a magnet for dander and can be difficult to clean thoroughly.